node-real/megafuel-client-example/payment-gateway/readme.md

 # Payment Gateway Example

 In payment scenarios, it's most common for users to pay with stablecoins.
 However, users might not possess the gas token of the specific blockchain network.
-Therefore, Meganode allows payment gateways or other third parties to pay the gas fee on behalf of the users.
+Therefore, Megafuel allows payment gateways or other third parties to pay the gas fee on behalf of the users.

 ## Prepare Work

 Before getting started, the payment gateway, acting as a gas fee sponsor, needs to first register as a user on Nodereal and then apply to create a policy.
-The specific process can be referred to in [this document](https://docs.nodereal.io/docs/meganode-paymaster-sponsor-guidelines).
+The specific process can be referred to in [this document](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines).

 After the application is approved, Nodereal will email the Payment Gateway with the ID of the policy created for them.